AaronSchulz/mediawiki-developer-tools/README.md

 </code>

 ## Mediawiki extension utilities ##
-A set of programs that can be run from an "extensions" directory that contains MediaWiki extension repos.
-This is not same directory as the one that appears under the "core" repo.
+A set of programs that can be run from either an "extensions" directory containing MediaWiki extension repos, or, a "skins" containing MediaWiki skin repos.
+These directories should not be the same directories as the ones that appears under the "core" repo.
+The proper place for these directories is under the "mediawiki" directory.

 These programs can be enabled by creating symlinks within this extension folder, e.g.: